 The undisputed heart of perfumery, ranging from the innocent whisper of a spring muguet to the narcotic, carnal shout of a tuberose.
 These notes provide the romance and the texture, proving that flowers are far too complex to be considered merely 'pretty'.

-The flower of the red date.
-It smells small, honeyed, and fruity.
+The flower of the grape vine.
+It smells intensely sweet and powdery.

 Spider Flower.
 It smells honeyed and nectar-rich.